yanbozz/tiny_url/README.md

 # Welcome to Tiny Url!

-A System to shorten urls based on Django 3.2.15 and Python 3.6
+A system to shorten urls based on Django 3.2.15 and Python 3.6

 Functions
 1. Accounts signup, login/logout